temmyzeus/spotify_airflow_batch_ingestion/README.md

 - What are the audio characters of the songs you listen to
 - and possibly what kind of lyrics are contained in the songs you listen to.

 This is what this project deals with, by ingesting data daily from Spotify's API(no SDK used) and orchestrating the data pipeline with Apache Airflow.
-This Airflow server is to be deployed on AWS EC2.
+This Airflow server is to be deployed on AWS EC2, terraform is the IaaC tool used to setup our AWS resources.

 ## Architecture